RareSkills/gas-puzzles/README.md

 Rules
 - you may not change the optimizer level
 - you may not change the solidity version
-- you may change function names and refactor functionality as long as you don't break the business logic
+- you may refactor functionality as long as you don't break the business logic
 - you may make reasonable assumptions about what variable sizes are necessary to get things done
 - you may remove unnecessary or redunant logic (some have been intentionally added)
 - because making functions `payable` is a controversial optimization, you do not need to make functions `payable` to reach the gas target unless the function needs to be payable to fulfill its business logic